Wayne-coding/DevMuTase2024/README.md

 ### Step 3: Check Output

-Results will be available in the `./common/log/` directory.
+Results will be available in the `./common/log/` directory..
+This folder will contain two files:
+- A `.log` file: Contains the log details.
+- A `.txt` file: Records the results of the process.

 ## Parameter Settings